 The Board is elected by Heartland's shareholders to direct and supervise the management of Heartland.
 The Board establishes Heartland's objectives, strategies and overall policy framework within which the business is conducted.

 The day to day management of Heartland is delegated to the Chief Executive Officer.
 The Board monitors and reviews management's performance in carrying out this delegation.

 The Board undertakes a regular review of its own, its committees' and individual Directors' performance.
 This is to ensure that it has the right composition and appropriate skills, qualifications, experience and background to effectively govern Heartland and monitor Heartland's performance in the interests of its shareholders.

 The Board has the following permanently constituted committees.
 Each committee assists the Board by working with management in its specific areas of responsibility and then reporting its findings and recommendations to the Board.
 Other ad hoc Board committees are established for specific purposes from time to time.

-The role of the Audit Committee is to advise and provide assurance to the Board in respect of:
+The role of the Board Audit & Risk Committee is to advise and provide assurance to the Board in respect of:

 in order to enable the Board to discharge its responsibilities in relation to the oversight of those matters.

-Click here to view the Audit Committee Charter
+Click here to view the Board Audit & Risk Committee Charter